chaaland/chaaland.github.io/_drafts/2020-03-30-regression-trees-from-numpy.md

 ## Leaf Prediction
-An equally important hyper-parameter is how to make predictions at a leaf node.
-By far the most common method is to simply return the average of the training target values in the leaf
+The leaf nodes of the regression tree are used to make predictions on new data.
+One of the simplest methods for leaf node prediction is simply returning the average of the training target values in the leaf.

 {% highlight python %}
 import numpy as np